 If you've confirmed that bats are living in your attic, it's critical not to attempt removing them yourself.
 Bats are protected by law in many areas due to their ecological importance and declining populations.
 Contact a wildlife removal professional who specialize in humane bat removal methods.
 They can safely exclude bats from your home and seal entry points to prevent future infestations.

-Professionals may employ exclusion devices that allow bats to leave but prevent them from re-entering.
 This process should be done carefully to ensure no bats are trapped inside, which could lead to their death and further problems.

 Conclusion